vishnudorigundla/EXPERIMENT-NO--03-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

 # RESULT:

-Arduino uno analog input functioning is learned and interfaced with digital input switch .
+Arduino uno analog input functioning is learned and interfaced with digital input switch by using tinkercad software.